 For dehydrator drying: Evenly spread the slices on the drying racks.
 They should not overlap.

-For oven drying: Bake for 2-4 hours, turning every 30 minutes until thoroughly dried and crisp.
+For oven drying: Bake for 3-4 hours, turning every hour until thoroughly dried and crisp.

-For dehydrator drying: Set the dehydrator to 135 degrees (F) and dry for 3-6 hours.
+For dehydrator drying: Set the dehydrator to 135 degrees (F) and dry for 4-8 hours.
 Start checking after 2 hours to see if they've thoroughly dried.

 Expert Baking Tips

-- Make these at the beginning of the holiday season and then store in an airtight container!
+- Make these at the beginning of the holiday season and then store in an airtight container.
 That way you can use them at any time during the coming months.

 What to do with Dried Sliced Oranges